syncfusion-content/uwp-docs/uwp/Hub-Tile/SfHubTile.md

 ---
 layout: post
-title: SfHubTile in UWP SfHubTile | Syncfusion®
+title: Live Tile Updates in UWP SfHubTile | Syncfusion®
-description: Learn about the SfHubTile control in Syncfusion® UWP that provides live updates and notifications similar to Windows 8 and Windows Phone start screen.
+description: Learn about the SfHubTile control in Syncfusion® UWP SfHubTile that provides live updates and notifications similar to Windows 8 and Windows Phone start screen.
 platform: uwp
 control: SfHubTile
 documentation: ug
 ---

-# SfHubTile in UWP SfHubTile
+# Live Tile Updates in UWP SfHubTile

 `SfHubTile` control provides live updates and notifications similar to Windows 8 and Windows Phone.
 Hub Tiles can have image, title, and header to display in the tile.